 Doctors continue to look for new ALD treatments.
-Some are experimenting with bone marrow transplants.
-If diagnosed early, these procedures may be able to help children with childhood cerebral ALD.
+Some doctors are experimenting with bone marrow transplants.
+If children with childhood cerebral ALD are diagnosed early, these experimental procedures may be able to help.

 Adrenomyelopathy and Addison’s disease are not as serious as childhood cerebral ALD.
 They progress at a slower rate.
 The symptoms can be treated, but there is no cure for ALD.

-Because ALD is an inherited condition, there’s no way to prevent.
+Because ALD is an inherited condition, there’s no way to prevent it.
 If you’re a woman with a family history of ALD, your doctor will recommend genetic counseling before you have children.
 An amniocentesis or chorionic villus sampling can be done during pregnancy to determine if your unborn child is affected.